- Introduction

 1. Responding to the Royal Commission

-1.1 Te Rōpū Tautoko (Tautoko), on behalf of church leaders, is facilitating engagement on the recommendations of the Interim Redress Report.
+1.1 Te Rōpū Tautoko (Tautoko), on behalf of church leaders, has facilitated engagement on the recommendations of the Interim Redress Report.
+It is now for church leaders to implement commitments made.

 2. Reviewing structures

-2.1 The National Safeguarding and Professional Standards Committee (NSPSC), and the National Office for Professional Standards (NOPS) to NSPSC to identify resource needs for the transition to the proposed redress system.
+2.1 The National Safeguarding and Professional Standards Committee (NSPSC), and the National Office for Professional Standards (NOPS) to NSPSC to identify resource needs for the transition to the proposed redress system when details of the system are public.

-2.2 NSPSC and NOPS, through ongoing review of A Path to Healing, are developing the Church’s protocols to reflect what has been heard and learned from survivors, through the Commission, and respond to the new redress system being developed by Government.
+2.2 NSPSC and NOPS, through ongoing review of A Path to Healing, are developing the Church’s protocols to reflect what has been heard and learned from survivors, through the Commission, NSPSC and NOPS will also review the protocol to respond to the Assessment of Safeguarding Culture Standards and any new redress system being developed by Government.

 2.3 NSPSC and NOPS to continually review the overall governance of the Church’s system to respond to reports of abuse.